superduper-io/superduper/docs/hr/content/use_cases/question-answering/chat_with_your_database.md

-# Chatting with your SnowFlakes Database Using OpenAI
+# Chat with your Snowflake Database Using OpenAI (RAG)

 <!-- ## Chatting instantly with a 10-million-record SQL database using SuperDuperDB and OpenAI. -->